Homemade caramel popcorn is the ultimate comfort snack. This easy recipe combines buttery caramel with crunchy popcorn for a treat everyone will love.

 Instructions

-- In a large saucepan over medium heat add the butter, brown sugar, salt, corn syrup, and vanilla.
-Stir occasionally until everything is melted together and comes to a boil.
-Continue to stir while the mixture boils for 5 minutes.
-Take the saucepan off of the heat and stir in the baking soda.
+- Continue stirring while the mixture boils for 5 minutes.
+Remove the saucepan from the heat and stir in the baking soda.

 - Pour the caramel mixture over the popcorn and stir until the popcorn is coated in the caramel.